 “Compared to the flash packs that I’m used to, on the other hand, the B1 is a lot easier to work with.
 The fact that it is a single unit with no cords means that I can just place it wherever I want and shoot a second later.
 It takes it to a whole new level for photographers like me.”

-If you can’t get enough of them, check out his website.
+If you can’t get enough of Michael’s images, check out his website.